TranPhucVinh/C/Physical layer/Process/pipe examples.md

 ### Example 2

-Communication between orgin and forked process.
-Origin process send a string to forked process, forked process receives that string and modifies it then sends back to the origin process.
+Communication between parent and child process.
+Parent process send a string to child process, child process receives that string and modifies it then sends back to the parent process.

 ```c
 #include <stdio.h>